Posted by Peter Gilbertson on Oct. 30, 2017, 5:01 p.m.

 - The 42-month visit has been re-titled to 42-Month Telephone Visit to better reflect the mode of data collection.

 - The 42-month visit has also been updated with a Core Questionnaire-Household dataset replacing the Core Questionnaire-Adult dataset.

 - Variable Locator

-- The Variable Locator has been updated with the dataset information from the newly released analytic result datasets.
+- The Variable Locator has been updated with the information from the nine newly released datasets.

 Data and Documentation